-As I write this my two children are playing video games whilst at the same time watching videos on another device of others playing those video games.
+As I write this my two children are playing video games, whilst at the same time watching videos (on another device) of others playing those video games.

-According to the BBC over six billion hours of video are consumed online every month.
+According to the BBC, over six billion hours of video are consumed online every month.
 And now that there is a move to larger screens on mobile devices people are watching longer videos too.

 Creating a video is not the only goal.
 Getting people to watch it is one thing, getting them to share it is something else.
 In the same way that the videos my children watch make them feel as though they are part of a community, so should any video you create.

-It’s not about putting your finger to the wind, don’t guess, use data.
+It’s not about putting your finger to the wind.
+Don’t guess, use data.
 If you’ve done video before, what worked well and most importantly what didn’t?
 If you haven’t done any before examine what areas of content have been successful and also have a look online and see how other people have fared.

-“They don’t want TV on the web.
-They want something they feel a connection to, therefore, what they will share with their networks,” said Inga Thordar, front page editor for bbc.co.uk.
+“[People] don’t want TV on the web.
+They want something they feel a connection to, therefore, what they will share with their networks,” said Inga Thordar, Executive Editor of CNN Digital Worldwide.